Everyone knows Bill Gates as the richest man and the founder of one of the most successful tech companies in the world.

 - in June 2019 alone, at least 26 million unique customers made savings via mobile money (it’s 39% higher than in 2018);

 - 60% of service providers reported a positive EBITDA, which means that revenues generated by mobile money were directed into advanced products and services, network expansion, and reasonable agent commissions

 - the number of agents has tripled over the past five years and in rural areas agents have a transformative impact on financial inclusion;

-- and what’s very important, now the ratio of digital to cash-based transactions is 50% higher than it was in 2017.
+- and what’s very important, is now the ratio of digital to cash-based transactions is 50% higher than it was in 2017.

 These are just numbers.

 But what’s behind them is a leapfrog towards overall financial inclusion and fewer unbanked people.

 GSMA, one of our clients, who is very much involved in the adoption of mobile money in emerging economies, regularly conducts surveys on the state of the industry.

 In a recent survey, they highlight a few significant trends changing the industry landscape: